BearGuy/peterkins.dev/content/blog/wasm-qrscanner/index.md

 description = "With the capabilities of the modern web, there are a bunch of applications that can be built that were traditionally only possible within native apps.
 Today, we're going to build a basic QR Scanning app using novel web standards and practices, including ES Modules and WebAssembly."
 +++

-With the capabilities of the modern web, there are a bunch of applications that can be built that were traditionally only possible within native apps.
+With the capabilities of the modern web, there are tons of applications that can be built that were traditionally only possible within native apps.
 Today, we're gonna build a basic QR Scanning app using novel web standards and practices, including ES Modules and WebAssembly.

 # Snowpack and App Structure
-Firs thing we'll want to do is create our app directory structure.
+First thing we'll want to do is create our app directory structure.
 In order to utilize the fantastic tooling of modern Javascript, we normally have to use a bundler like [Webpack](https://webpack.js.org/) or [Rollup](https://rollupjs.org/) in order to get our CommonJS dependencies to compile on the browser.

 However, nowadays there's a new project called [pika.dev](https://pika.dev) that's helping out Javascript developers utilize ES Modules for external dependencies.
 We're gonna use a program called [Snowpack](https://snowpack.dev) to help us out.
 Snowpack will help us convert our dependencies in our `node_modules` directory into a `web_modules` directory.
 These new `web_modules` dependencies can be directly fetched by our browser and run without any bundling required.
 Super cool.